judka-uriel/uriel-book/uriel_en.md

 the gematria of the word *USSR* equals the gematria of the word *Mitzrayim* = 380.
-For example, in Shemot [10:10-11](https://www.sefaria.org/Exodus.10.10-11) Pharaoh refused to let the children go with their parents, and in the Soviet Union they likewise demanded that children be left as hostages when parents traveled to neighboring socialist countries.
+For example, in Shemot [10:10-11](https://www.sefaria.org/Exodus.10.10-11) Pharaoh refused to let the children go with their parents, and in the Soviet Union they likewise demanded that children be left as hostages even when parents traveled to neighboring socialist countries.
 Therefore in childhood I was deprived of the opportunity to visit these countries, and lost a great deal because of this.